suresk/aihack/README.md

 # Warmup Tasks

-It is probably best if you complete the first two in order, then do whatever you want after those.
+It is probably best if you complete the first one before attempting others, but after that you can do them in whatever order.
 Complete as many as you can!

 1. Figure out which Chat applications your team has access to, and decide on one to use together.
 If you don't have one, sign up for one below: